|

 The Best Way to Transition Baby from Bottle to Open Cup

-By starting to introduce an open cup at 6 months your baby may be more comfortable and willing to give up a bottle than they otherwise might have been.
+By starting to introduce an open cup at 6 months old your baby may be more comfortable and willing to give up a bottle than they otherwise might have been.

-Have you transitioned your baby to an open cup yet?
 I’d love to hear about your favorites and how old your baby was when you started!

 Related: Baby Led Weaning – 3 Months of 1st Foods